rbroek/objectiv.io/docs-playground/docs/tracking/how-to-guides/troubleshooting.md

 ## Manual orchestration
-When forwarding properties is not possible, for whatever reason, there are still workarounds to be able to track both Elements and attach the correct Events to uncooperative components.
+When forwarding properties is not possible, for whatever reason, there are still workarounds to be able to track both Elements and attach the correct [Events](/taxonomy/events/overview.md) to uncooperative components.

-Everything that Location Trackers try to automate, together with the Tracked Elements Observer, can be done manually.
+Everything that [Location Trackers](/tracking/api-reference/location-trackers/overview.md) try to automate, together with the Tracked Elements Observer, can be done manually.

 Let's look at some examples with solutions.

 ### Track Events via 3rd party handlers
-Let's look at a hypothetical component that does not allow forwarding props to its internal JSX.
+Let's look at a hypothetical component that does not allow forwarding props to its internal [JSX](https://reactjs.org/docs/introducing-jsx.html).

 We want to track a list of FAQ Items and we use this 3rd party component for that.
-It's an expandable element that on Click will show its children to the user with an animation.
+It's an expandable element that, on Click, will display its content / children to the user with an animation.

 ```typescript jsx
 <FAQItem title={'How do I track 3rd party components?'}>